By Joseph Forster

 I would personally just use a deck of plain cards for now if you’re planning to play Pirates or British.

-If you plan to play lands games until RtB arrives, you can pick up some cheap plastic palm trees on eBay and maybe some of the great 4Ground MDF terrain from Firelock or straight from the source in England.
+If you plan to play lands games until Raise the Black arrives, you will need terrain.
+You can pick up plastic palm trees on eBay and maybe some of the great terrain from our wargaming terrain recommendations.
 The 4Ground terrain is awesome looking, doesn’t take too much work, and is affordable.
-If you have a 3D printer, you can track down a lot of different pirate/New World STL files and start printing away!
+If you have a 3D printer, track down a lot of different pirate/New World STL files and start printing away!

 If you pledged at the Pirate Hunter or Admiral levels, you’re likely getting some more models appropriate for land games and some of the advice given above doesn’t necessarily apply.
 But the fact still remains that you’re probably getting a good number of sailors and a bunch of big-name pirates in your pledge.
 So I still believe starting with a land force now is a good option.